Google Analytics 4 for SEO: How to Find Key Data Insights

 Customize Pages and Screens in GA4

-In the GA4 interface, you’ll find the Comparison feature that works somewhat similarly to Segments in UA.
+In the GA4 interface, you’ll find the Comparison feature that allows you to directly compare different segments of your data.
 Click the plus icon on the top of your report and you’ll be able to set conditions and dimensions for traffic segmenting.

 Another way to apply segments is to create customized reports using Explorations in GA4.
 This will allow you to extract data on the following groups/subsets.
 To access them, go to Explorations and open the form that you need.
 Click on the Plus icon near the Segments in the Variables column.